brutus/wtforms-html5/README.md

 [![Coverage Status](https://coveralls.io/repos/github/brutus/wtforms-html5/badge.svg?branch=master)](https://coveralls.io/github/brutus/wtforms-html5?branch=master)
 [![Code Health](https://landscape.io/github/brutus/wtforms-html5/master/landscape.svg?style=flat)](https://landscape.io/github/brutus/wtforms-html5/master)

-Generates render keywords for [WTForms][] HTML5 field's widgets.
+__WTForms HTML5__ generates render keywords for HTML5 INPUT widgets used by the [WTForms][] library.

+## Evolution
-_Original Function_: This module used to add support for the new HTML5 INPUT elements to _WTForms_.

-Besides supporting the new INPUT __types__ for fields, it also set some of the new INPUT __attributes__ automatically, based on widget type and what kind of validators where set for the field.
+_Original Function_: This module used to add support for the new HTML5 INPUT elements to [WTForms][].
+Besides supporting the new INPUT _types_, it also set some of the new _attributes_ automatically, based on widget type and what kind of validators where set for the field.

-_Changes_: _WTForms_ — beginning around version 1.0.4 — started to implement
+_Changes_: [WTForms][] — beginning around version 1.0.4 — started to implement
 some of these features.
-The current (late 2016) development version — that should become version 3 — imo has enough support for them, so that to prevent the duplication of functionality, __WTForms HTML5__ dropped all the fields, widgets and validators — just use vanilla _WTForms_.
+The current (late 2016) development version — that should become version 3 — has enough support for them imo, so that to prevent the duplication of functionality, __WTForms HTML5__ dropped all the fields, widgets and validators — just use vanilla [WTForms][].

 _Current Function_: recent versions of __WTForms HTML5__ (starting with 0.2)
-contain only one function: `get_html5_kwargs` — it adds the automatically generated keys to the _render keywords_ of a _WTForms_ field.

-A slim subclass of the new default _Meta_ class for forms is also provided:
+contain only one function: `get_html5_kwargs` — it adds the automatically generated keys to the _render keywords_ of a [WTForms][] field.
+A slim subclass of the new default _Meta_ class for forms is also provided: `AutoAttrMeta`.
-`AutoAttrMeta`.
 If you use this class as your forms _Meta_, you get the automatic attributes for all fields in your form, just like in the original version of __WTForms HTML5__.

 ## Supported Auto–Attributes

 - __required__

-  Is set if the field has the ``required`` flag set.
+  Is set if the field has the _required_ flag set.
 This happens i.e. if you use the _DataRequired_ or _InputRequired_ validator.
-  The `required` attribute is used by browsers to indicate a required field.
+The `required` attribute is used by browsers to indicate a required field (and most browsers won't activate the forms action unless all required fields have content).

 - __invalid__

   If the field got any validation errors, the CSS class _invalid_ is added.
-  The _invalid_ class is set by browsers if they detect errors on a field.
+  The `invalid` class is also set by browsers if they detect errors on a field.
+  This validation errors detected by your code, are by default styled in the same way as browser generated errors.

 - __min__ and __max__

-  If either _Length_ or _NumberRange_ is used as a validator and sets a minimal or maximal value, the corresponding INPUT attribute is set.
+  If either _Length_ or _NumberRange_ is used as a validator to set minimal and / or maximal values, the corresponding `min` / `max` INPUT attribute is set.
+  This allows for browser based validation of the values.

 - __title__

-  If no _title_ attribute is provided for a field, but a _description_, the _description_ is used for the _title_.
+  If no _title_ is provided for a field, the _description_ (if one is set) is used for the `title` attribute.

 ## Example